When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-If you are in the market for an electric mountain bike, it is not until you get over the £1500 mark that mid-drive motors become available.
-In this post I will be looking at five of the best mid-drive electric mountain bikes available in the £1500-£2000 price bracket.
+If you’re in the market for an electric mountain bike, it is not until you get over the £1500 mark that mid-drive motors become available.
+In this post I will be looking at five of the best electric mountain bikes available in the £1500-£2000 price bracket.

 Mid-drive motors are much better suited to mountain bike applications for a number of reasons.